matsunagalab/paper_higashida2021/README.md

 ## Descriptions on files

-The files are organized as follows.
-Note that all scripts assume Angstrom as the unit.

 - [4idl_all/](https://github.com/matsunagalab/paper_higashida2021/tree/main/4idl_all) gREST simulation input files for PDB-ID 4IDL using the CDR regions and all potential energy terms as the solute

 - [4idl_dihedral/](https://github.com/matsunagalab/paper_higashida2021/tree/main/4idl_dihedral) gREST simulation input files for PDB-ID 4IDL using the CDR regions and dihedral terms as the solute